 The following minimum rents are due under our direct financing leases for the remainder of 2018 and the subsequent five years (in thousands):

-(1) Amounts due from Orianna have been excluded from the contractual minimum rent payments due under our direct financing leases as the facilities are expected to be transitioned or sold.
+(1) Orianna has been excluded from the contractual minimum rent payments due under our direct financing leases as the facilities are expected to be transitioned or sold.
 See below for additional information.